jmid/qcstm/README.md

 =================================================================

 This library implements a simple, typed state machine framework for property-based testing of imperative code.
+Tests are described by (a generator of) symbolic commands and two command interpreters over an abstract model and the system under test.

 The library requires a recent installation of both OCaml and the [QCheck](https://github.com/c-cube/qcheck) framework.

 State-machine frameworks for other languages include:
  - [Quviq QuickCheck](http://www.quviq.com/downloads/) for Erlang